LGBTQ rights in the Czech Republic: Adoption and family planning

+IVF treatment requires a designation of male partner (father-to-be for legal purposes) by the IVF recipients.

 Discrimination protections

 In 2009, a comprehensive anti-discrimination law was passed, which prohibits discrimination on the basis of sexual orientation and gender identity in employment, education, housing and access to goods and services.
 Section 2 of the Anti-Discrimination Act (Antidiskriminační zákon) defines "direct discrimination" as follows:

 Gender identity and expression

 The first sex reassignment surgery in the country took place in 1942, when a transgender man subsequently changed his legal sex to male.
 Currently, 50-60 people undergo such surgeries annually in the country.

-In order to be covered by health insurance, a request for change of gender markers and treatment is assessed by a committee at the Ministry of Health.
-After being approved, the applicant undergoes one year of hormonal treatment, which is followed by one year of living in the social role of the other gender, including e.g. wearing what is judged to be "appropriate dress".
-After this two-year treatment, the applicant's genitalia may be surgically changed.
+Hormonal treatment is prescribed by Sexology and can be obtained after living in the preferred social role for at least one year with a positive evaluation from Psychology and Endocrinology.
+Sexologists may require additional evaluations or withhold treatment for any period of time.

+Transgender related surgeries require an approval by a committee at the Ministry of Health.
+To be approved, the applicant has to undergo one year of hormonal treatment, change their first name to a neutral one and get a divorce if they are married since the process will change the gender marker and same sex marriage is not permitted by law.

-On June 27, 2021, President Miloš Zeman told CNN Prima News that he did "not understand "transgender people "at all."
+On 27 June 2021 President Miloš Zeman told CNN Prima News that he did "not understand "transgender people" at all."
 He claimed: "If you undergo a sex-reassignment surgery, you are committing a crime for inflicting self-harm.
 It's a very dangerous procedure.
 These transgenders truly disgust me."

+In May 2024, the constitutional court ruled that forced surgery and sterilization of transgender individuals is unconstitutional and gave the government 18 months (until June 2025) to change the laws.

+In July 2025, the Health Ministry announced that transgender people in the Czech Republic would no longer be required to undergo surgery or hormone treatment in order to officially change their legal gender.
+The change was welcomed by the trans rights organization Trans*Parent, but the group also emphasized the need for full legislative reform to prevent it from being potentially reversed by a new government or minister.